viliuskacerginas/Simon-Game/README.md

 # Simon-Game
-Fun little challenge used html css heavy use of jquery js
+Fun little challenge used html css and heavy use of jquery js